kscanne/treocht/API.md

 -------------------

 * 200 (OK): Successful request
-* 400 (Bad Request): Missing parameter in request, empty parameter string, malformed parameter string, source text not encoded as UTF-8, etc.
+* 400 (Bad Request): Missing parameter in request, empty parameter string, malformed parameter string, more than five words in parameter, source text not encoded as UTF-8, etc.
 * 403 (Forbidden): Request from unapproved IP address
 * 405 (Method Not Allowed): Only POST requests permitted
 * 413 (Payload Too Large): Request larger than 1k bytes